zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[nilaoda / N_m3u8DL-RE](https://github.com/nilaoda/N_m3u8DL-RE) - Cross-Platform, modern and powerful stream downloader for MPD/M3U8/ISM.
 English/简体中文/繁體中文.
 ## Html

+* 【2025-08-19】[Zie619 / n8n-workflows](https://github.com/Zie619/n8n-workflows) - all of the workflows of n8n i could find (also from the site itself)
 * 【2025-08-15】[0dayCTF / reverse-shell-generator](https://github.com/0dayCTF/reverse-shell-generator) - Hosted Reverse Shell generator with a ton of functionality. -- (Great for CTFs)
 * 【2025-08-15】[strands-agents / docs](https://github.com/strands-agents/docs) - Documentation for the Strands Agents SDK.
 A model-driven approach to building AI agents in just a few lines of code.
 * 【2025-08-03】[Azure-Samples / SQL-AI-samples](https://github.com/Azure-Samples/SQL-AI-samples) - Samples using AI and Azure SQL DB